Exploring Waste Management and Thriving Careers in the Industry

 Approach: P&G implemented a multifaceted approach to achieve this goal:

-• Waste Reduction: The company focused on minimizing waste at its source by improving production processes and product design.
+- Waste Reduction: The company focused on minimizing waste at its source by improving product design, and ensuring production quality, and zero defects.
 They reduced packaging materials and optimized manufacturing techniques.

 Results: P&G's commitment to "zero waste to landfill" paid off significantly: